srg-ics-uplb/systems-track-primer/README.md

 ## Textbooks

 The following textbooks cover the major topics in Systems.
+Textbooks are foundational resources.
+If you've understood the contents of these textbooks, reading advanced technical materials like conference papers and journal papers will be easier.

 * Operating Systems: Three Easy Pieces (*Remzi Arpaci-Dusseau and Andrea Arpaci-Dusseau*)
 * Computer Systems: A programmers Perspective (*Randal E. Bryant and David R. O'Hallaron*)